TopAgrume/PINKCC_challenge_2025/final_cross_model_ensembling/README.md

-# Medical Image Segmentation Ensemble Methods
+# Final cross-model ensemble methods

 This part of the repository contains the final cross-model ensemble method for combining predictions from the three different segmentation models: nnUNet, MedNeXt, and OVSeg.
 Each model trained using 5-fold cross-validation, resulting in three ensembles of 5 folds each.